Beijing Institute of Technology: Library

 Renovation of the main library was completed in 2006.
 The state-of-the-art building has an area of 25,509 square meters and is covered by a wireless network.
 It has a collection of more than 3 million items, including 1.13 million electronic items.

 Press

 The BIT Press was established in 1985 and has published more than 3,000 books.

+Sport

+BIT football team is widely considered one of the best in Chinese college soccer.
+The team won 11 national championships since the formation of Chinese University Football League in 2000.
+The BIT team also represented Chinese football at the 2003 Summer Universiade Games and the 2005 Summer Universiade Games.
+BIT football team is also the only university team that has been promoted to the professional Chinese Football Association Jia League.

+The Eastern Athletic Field is the home field for Beijing Institute of Technology FC.

 Notable alumni

 Among the 100,000 BIT alumni there are Fellows of the Chinese Academy of Sciences and Chinese Academy of Engineering, officials with rank higher than provincial governor and generals of the Chinese military.